Viktor640266/Expedition/README.md

 If you eat your boat (which is offered when you have no food left), you won’t be able to cross the sea later.
 That will lead to an interesting (or not so interesting) ending.

 There are also random events.
 Two types: either a wild animal attacks you (in which case you must quickly enter 'w' or 'W' within 1 second), or you find berries.
 You can type 'yes' to take them or just press Enter to skip.

+Choose the difficulty - medium, easy or hard.

 That’s it — enjoy the game!